berty/www.berty.tech/bertytech/content/privacy-policy/index.md

 A **rendezvous point node** is a key-value store that users can add to or access records of their addresses on a given rendezvous point identifier.

-A user who wishes to communicate with other members of a [group](privacy-policy/#group) will first start by asking a list of all the addresses associated with a group's rendezvous point identifier and will then be adding its own address to the list in order to be reachable by other group members subsequently.
+A user who wishes to communicate with other members of a [group](privacy-policy/#group) will first start by asking a list of all the addresses associated with a group’s rendezvous point identifier and will then be adding its own address to the list in order to be reachable by other group members subsequently.

 ### Relay node